jennyzeng/Minecraft-AI/docs/status.md

 ### Remaining goals

-​As is stated in the project summary, we have three goals for our project: biome recognization, weather recognization and pig recognizaiton.Up to now, we almost finish the primary goal, namely, biome recognization.
+​As is stated in the project summary, we have three goals for our project: biome recognition, weather recognition and pig recognizaiton.Up to now, we almost finish the primary goal, namely, biome recognition.
 For weather recognizaiton and pig recognizaiton, we have already collect the data.
-For the reamaining of the quarter, we will mainly focus on finishing weather recognizaiton and pig recognization.
+For the reamaining of the quarter, we will mainly focus on finishing weather recognizaiton and pig recognition.
 If time permits, we would better improve the performance of biome recognition.
 Eventually, the player will control  “TinTin”(the agent) give a prediction of the biome, current weather and pig occurance continuously while in a Minecraft world and see the correctness.

 ### Challenges